esclear/szed/README.md

     --place <directory>, -p <directory>
 		Set the folder the files shall be downloaded to --date <date>, -d <date>
 		Set the date of the issue you want to download.
-Must be in [ISO 8601 Format](https://xkcd.com/1179/).
+Must be in <a href="https://xkcd.com/1179/">ISO 8601 Format</a>.
 </pre>

 #### License: